TheJoelMiller/MarioOdysseyCaptures/README.md

 Add your own transition animation(s) to an element on hover.
 Create accordion boxes to display different types of information.
 Create and populate a JavaScript array with one or more values and display the contents of some or all of the array on your page

+View index.html to start working on this website.